A New Chapter for VCFA

 Will this change affect VCFA’s accreditation status?

 No. VCFA will continue to be authorized by the State of Vermont and accredited by the New England Commission of Higher Education (NECHE).
-In addition, the Visual Art and Graphic Design programs will continue to be accredited by the National Association of Schools of Art and Design (NASAD).

 (Featured work images by Teal Doggett, ’19 GD, and Rosemary Rae, ’18 GD; Photos of Colorado College Courtesy of Colorado College)